 - If none of the above applies, the student must take ALEKS.

 - Even if exempt from taking ALEKS, the student may choose to take the assessment for their own advisement and at no risk.
 Additionally, after taking ALEKS for the first time, the system generates a learning module tailored to the student’s needs, having identified gaps in the learner’s knowledge base during testing.
 The student is then welcome to work in the learning module and has a year to do so.

 For more information and access, go to the Mathematics Placement Test website.

-Reading: The reading placement test is administered by Towson University's Tutoring & Learning Center for transfer students and incoming freshmen with low SAT and ACT scores.
+Reading: The reading placement test is administered by TU's Tutoring & Learning Center for transfer students and incoming freshmen with low SAT and ACT scores.
 The reading placement test is part of a suite of testing products commonly referred to as ACCUPLACER® tests.
 These tests were developed by the College Board to help colleges and universities accurately assess student skill levels.

 Exemptions from the reading test are listed below:

-New SAT Evidence-Based Reading and Writing Score of 550 or higher
+SAT Evidence-Based Reading and Writing Score of 550 or higher

 ACT - Reading score of 21 or higher

 Non-native English speaker (ESL) with an iBT TOEFL score of 90 or higher